-Because the GMM analysis has shown that d has a significant impact on h, but not vice versa, we use the GMM regression for h of Table 6 as input for decomposition (I) and we can simply use the OLS regression for d excluding h of Table 2 as input for decomposition (II).
-We refer to Section 5.2.1where we computed decomposition (II) based on this OLS regression.
-Note that whether or not we include the variables child's age, both its linear and squared term, and sex of child in the OLS regression for d does not make much difference for decomposition (II).
-Table 7 contains the percentage contributions of decomposition (I) based on the SEM's equation for h in (10).
-We report the contributions using the GMM regression coefficients of Table 6 as well as the OLS regression coefficients for comparison.
-Figure 3 visualizes the two sets of contributions of decomposition (I).
-Note that, to compute the contribution of the weighted fractional rank deviation d using the GMM regression coefficients, we did not include d itself, but the predicted value of d resulting from the OLS regression of d on all exogenous and instrumental variables of the SEM's equation for h.
+Because the GMM analysis has shown that d has a significant impact on h, but not vice versa, we use the GMM regression for h from Table 6 as our input for decomposition (I) and we can simply use the OLS regression for d excluding h, from Table 2, as our input for decomposition (II).
+We refer to Section 5.2, Decompositions (I) and (II), where we computed decomposition (II) based on this OLS regression.
+Note that whether or not we include the variables 'child's age', both its linear and squared term, and 'sex of child' in the OLS regression for d does not make much difference in decomposition (II).
+Table 7 shows the percentage contributions of decomposition (I) based on the SEM equation for h in (10).
+We report the contributions using the GMM regression coefficients from Table 6 as well as the OLS regression coefficients for comparison.
+Figure 3 visualizes the two sets of contributions from decomposition (I).
+Note that, to compute the contribution of the weighted fractional rank deviation d using the GMM regression coefficients, we did not include d itself, but the predicted value of d resulting from the OLS regression of d on all the exogenous and instrumental variables in the SEM equation for h.

-Table 7 and Figure 3 show that decomposition (I) using GMM regression has a large residual component of 38.11%, which is of the same size as that of decomposition (I) excluding d using OLS regression.
+Table 7 and Figure 3 show that decomposition (I) using GMM regression has a large residual component of 38.11 per cent, which is of the same size as that of decomposition (I) excluding d and using OLS regression.
 Furthermore, the contribution of d is much lower and more realistic using GMM instead of OLS.
-It reduced from 68.45% using OLS to 42.62% using GMM, which is, however, still a substantial percentage.
-Also, the contributions of the variables education of the mother and her partner have lowered to the same extent, approximately by a factor of 0.6, using GMM instead of OLS.
+It was reduced from 68.45 per cent using OLS to 42.62 per cent using GMM, which is, however, still a substantial percentage.
+Also, the contributions of the variables education of the mother and her partner were lowered to a similar extent, approximately by a factor of 0.6, by using GMM instead of OLS.